An Innocent Man (film): Production

 Peter Yates later recalled, he "wasn't sure at all" about the script when he first read it.
 "I was worried about the violence.
 But what struck me was the quality of the writing in the prison scenes and the accurate observation of prison life.
 This seemed to me to be something I hadn't seen on the screen in a lot of prison movies."
 He said he also loved "what I call 'experience films.'
 By that I mean films that are about somebody caught up in one of those situations where you're left feeling, 'there but for the grace of God go I'."

 Reception

-Rotten Tomatoes gives the film a rating of 44% from 9 reviews.
+Siskel & Ebert gave it two thumbs down.